vishvAsa/AgamaH/AryaH/hinduism/branches/brAhma/yoga-vAsiShTha-shAstram/satyanArAyaNa-shAstrI/talks.md

 svarūpaśūnyamiva pratyāmātrā nirbhāsam.

-**¸ÀégÀÆ¥À±ÀÆ£Àå«ÄªÀ ¥ÀævÁåªÀiÁvÁæ ¤¨sÁð¸ÀªÀiï.**

 In that state there should be nothing when I am observing an object.
 I immediately infer that I saw the object instead of becoming the object.
 I have created a dual stage at that point of observation.

 I have always given that instance of my experiments to some senior sadhakaas only.
 When I wished to think of a child like Krishna and do the dhaarana, he would remain for long periods in my mind and even move along with me.
 It became so much that he would even jump on the platform in front of me.
 This amounted to almost creating stuff.
 If it were hallucination the object cannot remain for long.
 This is a case of volition and not helplessness.
 Suppose it is possible to keep this image for long period it might sometimes become terrifying for you.
 The mentally created shakti can walk to your house and even talk to you.
 If the stability of that praana is so powerful then it is possible that you can see the object created by me.

 Any stuff that is created should have a main characteristic of impenetrability and should be opaque.
 That is how shristi happens.
 I was told that Allama prabhu had that type of creating power.
 For devataas since it is manodeha sukshmataya karana - creation of mental objects is easy.
 If this idea is expanded too large, then one can create the jagat itself.
-(Sl.3-9-30)[^33]
+(Sl.3-9-30)[^19]

 **विरोध एक अनुसंधानात् चिदंशात्मतया मनः,**